-A long-term care event is defined as the inability to perform two or more activities of daily living – for example: bathing, dressing, eating, transferring positions, toileting or continence, or a cognitive impairment requiring supervision such as Alzheimer’s disease.
-The leading causes of needing long term care are memory loss from Alzheimer’s disease or dementia, followed by strokes, accidents and other illnesses.
+A long-term care event is defined as the inability to perform two or more “activities of daily living” (ADLs) – for example: bathing, dressing, eating, transferring positions, toileting or continence, or a cognitive impairment requiring supervision such as Alzheimer’s disease.
+The leading causes of needing long-term care are memory loss from Alzheimer’s disease or dementia, followed by strokes, accidents, and other illnesses.

 A typical long-term care event lasts three years and can easily cost over $100,000 per year.
 A home health aide or an assisted living facility generally cost less than $100,000 per year, while a nursing home or 24-hour home care could cost more than $150,000 per year.
 And those costs will rise in the years ahead.

 At those prices, it may be tempting to invest the money you would otherwise spend on premiums, or simply pay for long-term care costs with savings.
-This is known as “self-insuring,” and for some high net worth individuals, it might be a good option.
+This is known as “self-insuring,” and for some high net-worth individuals, it might be a good option.

 LTCI can also reduce the impact on your family if you become ill by paying the cost of a care coordinator to manage everyday care provisions.

-Inflation adjustment – Be sure to include a provision to automatically increase the benefit amount over time.
+- Inflation Adjustment: Be sure to include a provision to automatically increase the benefit amount over time.
 Alternatively, you could simply select a higher benefit amount and forego the inflation protection provision.

-Years of coverage – Consider how many years of care you want to buy coverage for.
+- Years of Coverage: Consider how many years of care you want to buy coverage for.

-Shared care – Couples can purchase joint policies that would provide coverage for either or both spouses.
+- Shared Care: Couples can purchase joint policies that would provide coverage for either or both spouses.

 Obtaining LTCI coverage typically requires a telephone interview to assess an applicant’s memory, plus a review of their medical history for pre-existing conditions that could require long-term care.
-Remember that coverage is not available to patients who have had a stroke, Alzheimer’s disease or certain other health issues.
+Remember that coverage is not available to patients who have had a stroke, Alzheimer’s disease, or certain other health issues.